ktsn/capture-all/README.md

 * `hidden`: an array of selector to hide matched elements from captured image
 * `viewport`: viewport size of browser

+`CaptureOptions` may have the following properties:

+* `concurrency`: a number of process which will be created for capture

 `CaptureResult` has the following properties:

 * `image`: captured image buffer